lextm/jekyll-theme-chirpy/_posts/2012-7-15-sharpsnmp-vs-snmpsharpnet.md

 I also tried to put down my ideas on the development on my blog.
 The long term benefits I get from that is joyful.
 Every now and then I find it fun to refactor the code, to add new features, and perform reviews on the change sets, because of the good records I have kept.
 If you can track the evolution of your project, you will find the same.

 However, SNMP#NET is on another extreme.
 From SNMP#NET I could not see any unit test suite.
-I don’t know how it was tested.
+I don't know how it was tested.
 It just magically works, and is stable.
 And this project only releases source code snapshots with binaries.
 There is no public repository for it.
 Milan used to blog here,

 http://www.snmpsharpnet.com/blog/3

-But he haven’t written a new post in the past two years.
+But he haven't written a new post in the past two years.

 # The Differences on API Richness